By José Alberto Hermosillo

 Mexico, 2016

-At the border town of Ciudad Juárez (where hundreds of women disappeared and were killed near the maquiladoras, also known as “Las Muertas of Juárez”), His Holiness went to the women’s prison and comforted those in need of hope.
-At that place, the Pope said, “Our biggest worries should be the people’s lives.
+At the border town of Ciudad Juárez (where hundreds of women disappeared and were killed near the maquiladoras, also known as “Las Muertas of Juárez”), Holiness went to the women’s son and comforted those in need of hope.
+At that place, the Pope said, “Our biggest worries should be the people’s.
 The insecurity problem is solved by going to the roots of the problem, not incarcerating people.”
-Then, he went to the border wall to pray for the immigrants and the humanitarian crisis as a global phenomenon.
+Then, he went to the border wall to pray for the immigrants and the humanitarian crisis, which is a global phenomenon.

 Armenia, 2016